open-edge-insights/eii-opcua-export/README.md

 # OpcuaExport

-OpcuaExport service serves as as OPCUA server subscribring to classified results from EII message bus(VideoAnalytics) and starts publishing meta data to OPCUA clients
+OpcuaExport service serves as as OPCUA server subscribring to classified results from EII message bus and starts publishing meta data to OPCUA clients.

+> IMPORTANT:
+> OpcuaExport service can subscribe classified results from both VideoAnalytics(video) or InfluxDBConnector(time-series) use cases.
+Please ensure the required service to subscribe from is mentioned in the Subscribers configuration in [config.json](config.json).

 ## Configuration